 Prereq: CDFS 135.

-CDFS 474 - How Women Changed America (NDSU)
+HDFS 474 - How Women Changed America (NDSU)

 Investigation of issues since 1970 that significantly affected discrimination against women in society’s institutions, racial discrimination among women, and current gender and racial issues as they affect families and children.

-CDFS 475 - Children and Families Across Culture (NDSU)
+HDFS 475 - Children and Families Across Culture (NDSU)